Lumi Enterprise

 Event data ingestion

 MSK streams your event data to Lumi.
-The Indexer service on the ingestion nodes run the tasks.
-After the data is ingested, Lumi stores it on data nodes.
+The Indexer service on ingestion nodes runs the tasks.
+After ingestion, Lumi stores data in object storage.

 Event data storage

-Once loaded, the segments are queryable through the Broker service.
-The Lumi Broker routes your queries to the data node containing the relevant time-interval segment.
 This segment-based storage is one of the features that helps Lumi efficiently store and retrieve data you query.
-Only data that falls within the time interval for your query is accessed during your query.
+When serving queries, Lumi accesses only the data that falls within the requested time interval.

-If you query data that's streaming to Lumi and hasn't been loaded onto a Historical yet, the Broker routes your query to the Indexer.
+If you query data that's actively streaming to Lumi, the Broker routes your query to the Indexer.

 Lumi Management Console

-After you deploy Lumi Enterprise, you can monitor your deployment through the Lumi Management Console.
-The console is hosted by Imply.
+After you deploy Lumi Enterprise, you can monitor your deployment through the Lumi Management Console hosted by Imply.

 As you monitor your deployment, use the Terraform module to scale your cluster to better meet your needs.